-The cause of this error is an absence of a spatial index.
-The spatial index should be created for every table.
+The cause of this error is the absence of a spatial index.
+A spatial index should be created for every table.
 Actually, it's a good idea to create a few non-spatial indexes too.
-For example, it's much easier to find cities if the "place" field is indexed.
+For example, it's much easier to find cities if the

 Now I have everything to create a very simple map of Germany.
-Right click on the "Base map" node, select create.
+Right-click on the "Base map" node, select

 Give a name to the map.